godotengine/godot-docs/tutorials/xr/xr_action_map.rst

 If the same input or output is bound to multiple actions the one in the active action set with the highest priority will be the one updated/used.
 So in our above example it will thus be important that only one action set is active.

-For your first XR game/application we highly recommend starting with just a single action set and not over-engineer things.
+For your first XR game/application we highly recommend starting with just a single action set and to not over-engineer things.

 For our walkthrough in this document we will thus create a single action set called ``my_first_action_set``.
 We do this by pressing the ``Add action set`` button: